pyeventsourcing/kurrentdbclient/README.md

 down for <a href="#asyncio-client">information</a> about `AsyncKurrentDBClient`.

-These clients have been developed and are being maintained in a collaboration with the KurrentDB team, and are officially support by Event Store Ltd.
+These clients have been developed and are being maintained in a collaboration with the KurrentDB team, and are officially support by Kurrent Inc.
 Although not all aspects of the KurrentDB gRPC API are implemented, most features are presented in an easy-to-use interface.